ICU class.com continuing education for healthcare providers

 Course objectives

-• Be able to name two options for communication for non-verbal patients
+• Able to name two options for communication with non-verbal patients

 Some issues that will be discussed in each presentation include (the following is a partial sampling of topics):